ThomasBernard03/Simple.Http/README.md

 }
 ```

-If we wan't to get returned content of our request we must use the method SendHttpRequest<TResult>.
-We can get the returned value in the property Result.
+If we want to get returned our request's content we must use the method SendHttpRequest<TResult>.
+We can get the returned value in the Result property.

 ```C#
 public class SimpleHttpResult